Philoxenus of Cythera: Aristophanes' parody

 The slave Cario, tells the chorus that his master has brought home with him the god Wealth, and because of this they will all now be rich.
 The chorus wants to dance for joy.
 So Cario begins a different kind of performance, parodying Philoxenus' dithyramb.
 As a solo performer leading a chorus that sings and dances, Cario recreates the form of a dithyramb being performed.
 He first casts himself in the role of Polyphemus, and the chorus as his flock of sheep and goats:

 Cario vocally imitates the sound of a lyre ("threttanello") which is thought to be a reference to Philoxenus having Polyphemus play the lyre, and "to eat the goat’s breakfast" is an obscene joke referencing self-administered fellatio.

-The chorus, however, doesn’t want to play sheep and goats, they'd rather be Odysseus and his men, and threaten to blind Cario (as the drunken Cyclops) with a wooden stake:
+The chorus, however, does not want to play sheep and goats, they would rather be Odysseus and his men, and threaten to blind Cario (as the drunken Cyclops) with a wooden stake:

-Philoxenus continues to be quoted in this scene from Aristophanes, and the chorus responds to Cario’s obscene joke with their own comic description of a drunken Cyclops passing out while leading his sheep.
+Philoxenus continues to be quoted in this scene from Aristophanes, and the chorus responds to Cario's obscene joke with their own comic description of a drunken Cyclops passing out while leading his sheep.

 Aristophanes delivers a satiric rebuttal to a dithyramb that has wandered into territory more properly the domain of drama.

 Aristotle’s comment

-Philoxenus' Cyclops is also referred to in Aristotle’s Poetics.
+Philoxenus' Cyclops is also referred to in Aristotle's Poetics.
 Aristotle discusses representations of people in tragedy and comedy (“tragedy differs from comedy.
 The latter sets out to represent people as worse than they are to-day, the former as better”).
 Before making this point, he has indicated that as in comedy, it is the same in dithyrambic poetry, and cites as examples the Cyclops of both Timotheus and Philoxenus.